hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 ## Texture Units {#Texture-Units}

-Here are the attributes you can use in a ’texture_unit’ section of a .material script:
+Here are the attributes you can use in a `texture_unit` section of a .material script:

 <a name="Available-Texture-Layer-Attributes"></a>